MODERN SLAVERY STATEMENT

 - Continue to review our supplier audit program to include modern slavery;

-At Getty Images we are proud of our editorial integrity in delivering daily content of current events objectively.
+At Getty Images we are proud of our editorial integrity in delivering unbiased content objectively capturing global current events.
 Although we consider our digital content products and services to be low risk of non-compliance with the Modern Slavery Act, our continual audit and review of our supply chain allows us as a Group to operate responsibly, accounting for our business and supply chain to deliver with confidence digital content to our global customers.
-Getty Images continues to share with its contributors its 'Expectations for a Fair Working Environment', emphasising our commitment to provide an environment where any people creating a shoot, including contributor's employees, editors and models are treated fairly, with respect and free from unlawful discrimination or treatment.
-In addition, we provide our contributors with a whistle-blower hotline for any persons associated with a photography shoot that may have experienced, witnessed or know of conduct that falls short of Getty Images' standards.
+Getty Images continues to share and make available to its global contributors its recently revised ‘Contributor Code of Conduct’, emphasising our commitment to provide an environment where any people creating a shoot, including contributor’s employees, editors and models are treated fairly, with respect and free from unlawful discrimination or treatment.
+In addition, we provide our contributors with a whistle-blower hotline for any persons associated with a photography shoot that may have experienced, witnessed or know of conduct that falls short of Getty Images’ standards.

-In the last financial year and as applicable to this statement for 2021, we continue to promote our Leadership Principles of transparency, fairness and integrity in everything we do.
-To maintain these principles as part of the Getty Images onboarding process in the UK, alongside other compliance training, new employees are made aware of Modern Slavery, our due diligence policies and reporting procedures pertaining to modern slavery in our business and/or supply chain or any other derogatory or inhumane treatment they may become aware of across our Group or services.
-We train all employees on an ongoing basis, including training on Getty Images' Leadership Principles and our Codes of Conduct, which are readily available for employees and contractors to access.
-In 2020 Getty Images' training had a particular focus on the Group's whistleblowing policies and harassment in the workplace - highlighting examples of harmful /prejudicial treatment as relating to a person's race, gender, age, physical ability or any other characteristic.
-In general, and specific to Modern Slavery we continuously seek to improve risk identification across the Group targeting employees that deal with suppliers as part of their day to day.
+Throughout 2021 and into 2022, we continue to promote our Leadership Principles of transparency, fairness and integrity in everything we do.
+To maintain these principles as part of the Getty Images onboarding process, alongside other compliance training, new employees are made aware of Modern Slavery, our due diligence polices and reporting procedures pertaining to modern slavery in our business and/or supply chain or any other derogatory or inhumane treatment they may become aware of across our Group or services.
+We train all employees on an ongoing basis, including training on Getty Images’ Leadership Principles and our Codes of Conduct, which are readily available for employees and contractors to access.
+In 2021 Getty Images continued its focus on the Group’s whistleblowing policies and harassment in the workplace – reminding its employees of what may constitute as harmful /prejudicial treatment relating to a person’s race, gender, age, physical ability or any other characteristic.
+In general, and specific to Modern Slavery, we continuously seek to improve risk identification across the Group targeting employees that deal with suppliers as part of their day to day.

 This statement has been approved by: